"What?!" Jennifer gasped. "Missing? Are you sure?"

 I shook my head, "I find it to be the most frustrating game on the planet, bar none!"

-He laughed and got up from the table and went to his room, and I went to the sunroom to sit with Jessica while we waited for Kara to get up.
+He laughed and got up from the table, then went to his room.
+Meanwhile, I went to the sunroom to sit with Jessica while we waited for Kara to get up.
 When she did, we'd have breakfast and then Jessica would go to bed so she was ready for her 10:00pm shift.

-That evening, at our family dinner, I reiterated the rules for leaving the yard with the kids.
+That evening, at our family dinner, I reiterated the rules for the kids to follow when leaving the yard.

 "Albert was bad!"
 Stephie said.